-In the past 5 years or so it seems as though a cooler war has begun.
+In the past 10 years or so it seems as though a cooler war has been raging.

 Coleman is the trusted brand that has been around forever.
 They make a good product for a fair price, nobody can deny that.

 Yeti is the new(ish) kid on the block.